-You don’t need to be on all social media channels, so save your resources for the ones that will impact your business most and will contribute to your overall goals.
+You don’t need to have social media profiles on all social media channels, so save your resources for the ones that will impact your business most and will contribute to your overall goals.

 Twitter is Ideal for a Middle-Aged Audience

-There are nearly 330 million active Twitter users across the globe.
+There are nearly 330 million active Twitter users across the globe with the capacity to “tweet”.
 It attracts more than a third of those aged 13-29 and more than a quarter of those 30-49, with an audience that’s nearly an equal split between genders.
-Most Twitter users attended college and nearly a third earn $75k per year or more, so it’s one of the better places to reach a professional audience.
+Most tweet senders attended college and nearly a third earn $75k per year or more, so it’s one of the better places to reach a professional audience.
 It may not be your best bet if you want to reach a rural or older audience though.